Microsoft 365 Copilot

 Key Features

 Microsoft positions a two-tier experience: Copilot Chat for broad AI chat usage and paid Copilot plans for deeper app-native integration across Microsoft 365 workflows.
-In practice, this means teams can start with chat-driven adoption and then expand into richer in-app authoring, analysis, and presentation workflows.
+In practice, this means teams can start with chat-driven adoption and then expand into richer in-app authoring, analysis, presentation, Teams, and Work IQ-backed workflows.

 Strengths